braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/braze_currents/event_glossary/message_engagement_events.md

 ## Campaign Conversion Events

 {% apitags %}
-Campaign, Engagement, Conversion
+Campaign, Conversion
 {% endapitags %}

-This event occurs when a use does an action that has been set as a conversion event on a campaign.
+This event occurs when a user does an action that has been set as a conversion event in a campaign.

 {% alert important %}
 Please note that the conversion event is encoded in the `conversion_behavior` field, which includes the type of conversion event, the window (timeframe), and additional information depending on the conversion event type.
 The `conversion_index` field represents which conversion event. i.e., 0 = A, 1 = B, 2 = C, 3 = D.